Dvandenderen/Regional_fisheries_comparison/README.md

-Data and scripts linked to the figures in the manuscript: Large regional differences in implementing sustainable fisheries
+Data and scripts linked to the figures in the manuscript: Large regional differences in implementing sustainable fisheries.
+Test1